bxparks/rpn83p/USER_GUIDE.md

 These functions allow conversion of integers into different bases (10, 16, 8, 2), as well as performing bitwise functions on those integers (bit-and, bit-or, bit-xor, etc).
 They are useful for computer science and programming.
-The `BASE` modes and functions work somewhat differently compared to the HP-42S, so additional documentation is provided here.
+Many of the `BASE` mode functions were inspired by the HP-16C, which has more extensive functions compared to the HP-42S.

+All menu functions under the `BASE` menu operate on *integer* values instead of floating point values.
+Currently, the RPN83P app supports only unsigned 32-bit integers.
+(Support for 8-bit, 16-bit, and 24-bit integers may be implemented in the near future.)
+Any floating point values on the RPN stack (e.g. `X` or `Y` registers) are converted into an unsigned 32-bit integer before being passed into a logical, bitwise, or arithmetic function.
+This includes the `DEC` (base
+10) mode.

-#### BASE Modes
+#### Base Modes

 **DEC** (decimal)

 The `DEC` (decimal) mode is the default.
-All numbers on the RPN stack are displayed using the currently selected floating point mode (e.g. `FIX`, `ENG`, and `SCI`) and the number of digits after the decimal point.
-Here is an example
+All numbers on the RPN stack are displayed as an integer, after being converted to an unsigned 32-bit integer.
-screenshot:

 > ![Numbers in Decimal Mode](docs/rpn83p-screenshot-base-dec.png)

+If the value on the RPN stack is negative, a single `-` sign is shown.
+If the value is greater than or equal to `2^32`, then 3 dots `...` are shown.
+If the floating point value is within the range of `[0, 2^32]` but has non-zero fractional value, a decimal point is shown after converting the integer part into a 32-bit unsigned integer.

 **HEX** (hexadecimal)